 Buy a Bathtub Refinishing Kit

 You will need to buy a bathtub refinishing kit, but these are more widely available than you would think.
 You can look at your local hardware store or online.
-These kits can usually be used for porcelain, acrylic, and fiberglass tubs, but check the packaging for confirmation that it can be used on your tub.
+These kits can usually be used for a porcelain, acrylic, and fiberglass tub, but check the packaging for confirmation that it can be used on your tub.
 The kit is designed for refinishing an average-sized bath.
 If you have a larger-than-normal tub, you might consider getting two kits at once.

 I strongly recommend the Ekopel 2K Bathtub Refinishing Kit.
 It’s odorless and different from all others I’ve heard of, it contains no toxic chemicals.
 You won’t even need a respirator!
 It will also dry in 24 hours instead of 48.

 You can walk through the process using the video just above.
 And if you run into any problems while you’re working, you can contact their live chat tech support during business hours.

 If you get this kit, you’ll also want to get:

 - 1-inch masking tape

 - wooden paint stirrer